BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 Can I prepare treatment or care plans if I am a CBI Lactation Counselor or an IBCLC?

 You mentioned that you have some nipple pain.
 I noticed that the baby has some white patches in its mouth and a little diaper rash.
 In some cases, these can be symptoms of thrush.
 You could go and see the doctor and ask them to take a look.
 If they diagnose thrush, they can explain the treatment options.
 You might want to ask them about medication for thrush, and also dietary changes that can be helpful in eliminating thrush.
-I can give you a list of doctors that are supportive and knowledgeable about breastfeeding if you like?
+I can give you a list of doctors that are supportive and knowledgeable about this if you like?

 It would be inappropriate for either a Lactation Counselor or an IBCLC to say: